 Recent European VAT decision on real estate investment funds

-AUTHOR(S): Turlough Galvin, Joe Duffy, Aidan Fahy, Catherine Galvin, Shane Hogan, Alan Keating, John Kelly, Greg Lockhart, Catherine O’Meara, Mark O’Sullivan, Liam Quirke, John Ryan, Gerry Thornton
+AUTHOR(S): Turlough Galvin, Joe Duffy, Aidan Fahy, Catherine Galvin, Shane Hogan, Alan Keating, Greg Lockhart, Catherine O’Meara, Mark O’Sullivan, Liam Quirke, John Ryan, Gerry Thornton

-PRACTICE AREA GROUP: Tax, Structured Finance and Derivatives
+PRACTICE AREA GROUP: Tax, Structured Finance and Securitisation

 The Court of Justice of the European Union (the “CJEU”) delivered its decision in the Fiscale Eenheid X (C-595/13) case on 9 December 2015.
 The case relates to the VAT exemption applied to investment management services supplied to special investment funds.

 The decision in this case is of particular interest and relevance to Irish special investment funds that invest in real estate and considered two questions: